Master of Business Administration – Operations and Logistics Management | Antonine University

 Job Prospects

-The jobs targeted by this program comprise the following management responsibilities and functions:
+The jobs targeted by this program include the following management responsibilities and functions:

-• facilities safeguarding and administration;
+• Facilities safeguarding and administration

-• logistics management (storage, delivery, etc.);
+• Logistics management (storage, delivery, etc.)

-• management consultant in supply chain and logistics.
+• Management consultant in supply chain and logistics

 Program Structure